 Estate planning is an important way to properly plan for the well-being of your family.
 A prenup can specify that your spouse is not automatically entitled to an elective share of your estate.
 This is especially important for any spouse who does not want their spouse to inherit estate assets if they should pass away unexpectedly.

 These are just a few of the ways a prenuptial agreement can protect you and your spouse.
-Contact us at Hallier Lawrence to discuss whether a prenuptial agreement is right for you.
+Contact us at Hallier Stearns PLC to discuss whether a prenuptial agreement is right for you.